 Georgetown welcomes study abroad students to the Qatar campus from universities around the world in the summer or during the academic year.

-This is a co-curricular academic-credit program offered in the spring semester that focuses on conflict management, conflict resolution, and on the processes that underlie both.
+This is an academic-credit course with a trip component offered in the spring semester.
+Zones focuses on conflict management, conflict resolution, and on the processes that underlie both.
 Students apply to the program, and if selected, they register for a three-credit class in the spring semester and travel to the site of a previous conflict studied in the class, meeting actors on both sides of the conflict.
 The aim is to contextualize the theoretical learning done in the classroom -- to see the human dimension of the conflict students read about.

 Georgetown University's School of Foreign Service in Qatar partners with organizations in Doha to provide academic internship programs for our students.
 These internships offer academic oversight and one academic credit, which differentiates them from a regular internship experience.
 The aims behind these internships and the one-credit course components are to: